Site map

 Post-war new homes at Preston 1945 - 1975

-Following WW2, (and partly because of the war) in around 1950, ten ‘flat-pack’ Swedish Houses
+Following WW2, (and partly because of the war), ten ‘flat-pack’ Swedish Houses were built along

-were built along Chequers Lane, Preston.
+Chequers Lane, Preston.
 At that time they were mainly occupied by local workers.
+By 1951,

-Then, for two decades until about 1971, there was a mini-building boom of several detached houses
+Then, between 1951 and 1971, there was a building boom when several detached houses and

-and bungalows at Butchers Lane, Back Lane and Church Lane courtesy of local builder, Bert Waller,
+bungalows at Butchers, Back and Church Lanes were erected by local builders, Bert Waller, and his

 The partially-completed Trebarweth, Back Lane, Preston and a ‘Waller’ truck.